Unveiling the Power of Hosted PBX

 Q. What is Hosted PBX?

-A. Hosted PBX, which stands for Hosted Private Branch Exchange, is a cloud-based phone system that provides businesses with a virtual phone system.
-Instead of having a traditional on-site PBX system, all the phone system hardware and software are hosted and maintained by a third-party service provider in a data center.
-This allows businesses to access and manage their phone system through the internet.
+A. Hosted PBX, or Hosted Private Branch Exchange, is a cloud-based phone system where all hardware and software are managed by a third-party provider.
+Businesses access their phone system through the internet instead of on-site equipment.

 Q. How does Hosted PBX work?